Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Discussion

-Medical image data has different formats, like the 2D in-plane scans (\eg, dermoscopy images and fundus images) and 3D volumetric data (\eg, MRI, CT).
-In this paper, we employ both 2D and 3D networks to conduct segmentation for these various data formats.
-Our method is very flexible and can be easily applied on both 2D and 3D networks.
-It is worth mentioning that the recent works~\cite{zhou2018semi,xia20183d} are specifically designed for 3D volume data by considering three-view co-training, \ie, the coronal, sagittal and axial views of the volumetric data.
-However, we aim for a more general approach that is applicable for 2D and 3D medical images simultaneously.
-For the 3D semi-supervised learning, it may be a promising direction to design specific methods by consideration the 3D natural property of the volumetric data.
+Medical image data has different formats,~\eg, 2D in-plane scans (\eg, dermoscopy images and fundus images) and 3D volumetric data (\eg, MRI, CT).
+In this paper, we use both 2D and 3D networks for segmentation. \reviselast{ Our method is flexible and can be easily applied to both 2D and 3D networks.
+It is worth noting that recent works~\cite{zhou2018semi,xia20183d} are specifically designed for 3D volume data by considering three-view co-training, \ie, the coronal, sagittal and axial views of the \reviseagain{volume data}.
+However, we aim for a more general approach that is applicable \reviseagain{to 2D and 3D} medical images.
+For 3D semi-supervised learning, it could be a promising direction to design specific methods by considering the 3D natural property of the volumetric data.}

-The recent works on network equivariance~\cite{worrall2017harmonic,cohen2016group,pmlr-v48-dieleman16} improve the generalization capacity of the trained network by exploring equivariance property.
-For example,~\citet{cohen2016group} presented a group equivariant neural network that is equivariant to 90$^\circ$-rotations and dihedral flips, aiming at improving generalization capacity and achieving the higher results under the same level of weights.
-Our method also leverages the transformation consistency principle, but differently, we aims for the semi-supervised segmentation task.
-Moreover, if we trained these works, \ie, harmonic network~\cite{worrall2017harmonic}, in the semi-supervised way to leverage the unlabeled data, the transformation regularization will have no effect ideally, since the network outputs are the same when applying the transformation on the input images.
-Therefore, the limited regularization would restrict the performance improvement from the unlabeled data.
+\reviseagain{Recent works on} network equivariance~\cite{worrall2017harmonic,cohen2016group,pmlr-v48-dieleman16} improve the generalization capacity of \reviseagain{trained networks} by exploring the equivariance property. \reviselast{ E.g.,~\citet{cohen2016group} presented a group equivariant neural network.
+Our method also leverages the transformation consistency principle, but differently, we \reviseagain{aim for semi-supervised segmentation}.
+Moreover, if we trained these works, \ie, harmonic network~\cite{worrall2017harmonic}, in a semi-supervised way to leverage unlabeled data, the transformation regularization will have no effect ideally, since the network outputs are the same when applying the transformation to the input images.
+Hence, the limited regularization would restrict the performance improvement from unlabeled data.}